Cleeng/mediastore-sdk/README.md

 pnpm i --shamefully-hoist=true
 ```

-Since we will be importing CSS files directly from `node_modules` in the next step `--shamefully-hoist=true` is required
+Since we will be importing CSS files directly from `node_modules` in the next step `--shamefully-hoist=true` is required.

 **yarn**